Linux-Club-KSU/copyparty-LCKSU/README.md

 NOTE: full bidirectional sync, like what [nextcloud](https://docs.nextcloud.com/server/latest/user_manual/sv/files/desktop_mobile_sync.html) and [syncthing](https://syncthing.net/) does, will never be supported!
 Only single-direction sync (server-to-client, or client-to-server) is possible with copyparty

+* if you want bidirectional sync, then copyparty and syncthing *should* be entirely safe to combine; they should be able to collaborate on the same folders without causing any trouble for eachother.
+Many people do this, and there have been no issues so far.
+But, if you *do* encounter any problems, please [file a copyparty bug](https://github.com/9001/copyparty/issues/new/choose) and I'll try to help -- just keep in mind I've never used syncthing before :-)

 the commandline uploader [u2c.py](https://github.com/9001/copyparty/tree/hovudstraum/bin#u2cpy) with `--dr` is the best way to sync a folder to copyparty; verifies checksums and does files in parallel, and deletes unexpected files on the server after upload has finished which makes file-renames really cheap (it'll rename serverside and skip uploading)

 alternatively there is [rclone](./docs/rclone.md) which allows for bidirectional sync and is *way* more flexible (stream files straight from sftp/s3/gcs to copyparty, ...), although there is no integrity check and it won't work with files over 100 MiB if copyparty is behind cloudflare